abhinavkashyap/sciwing/README.md

-SciWING is a modern framework from WING-NUS to facilitate Scientific Document Processing .
-SciWING believes in modularity and easy to use interfaces for fast prototype development and experimentation in research.
-It is also packed with many pre-trained models for fundamental tasks in Scientific Document Processing for practitioners.
+SciWING is a modern framework from WING-NUS to facilitate Scientific Document Processing.
+It is built on PyTorch and believes in modularity from ground up and easy to use interface.
+SciWING includes many pre-trained models for fundamental tasks in Scientific Document Processing for practitioners.
 It has the following advantages

 - **Modularity**  - The framework embraces modularity from ground-up. **SciWING** helps in creating new models by combining multiple re-usable modules.
 You can combine different modules and experiment with new approaches in an easy manner